Kong/kong/UPGRADE.md

 4. You can now provision a fresh 0.10 cluster pointing to your migrated datastore and start your 0.10 nodes.
-5. Gradually switch your traffic from the 0.9 cluster to the new, 0.10 one.
+5. Gradually switch your traffic from the 0.9 cluster to the new 0.10 cluster.
    Remember, once your database is migrated, your 0.9 nodes will rely on their cache and not on the underlying database.
 Your traffic should switch to the new cluster as quickly as possible.
-6. Once your traffic is fully migrated over the 0.10 cluster, decommission your 0.9 cluster.
+6. Once your traffic is fully migrated to the 0.10 cluster, decommission your 0.9 cluster.

 ## Upgrade to `0.9.x`